INTERNATIONAL adoption services

 How open are you to a child of another race/culture?

-Are you able to travel to Mexico, possibly multiple times, to faciliate the adoption process and ultimately to bring your child home?
+Are you able to travel to a foreign country, possibly multiple times, to facilitate the adoption process and ultimately to bring your child home?

 Will you be able to stay for an extended period of time in the country to adopt your child?
 Could one parent stay while the other returns home?